lacanoid/datalink/docs/type.md

 One can think of datalinks as 'bookmarks' to internet resources.

-Note that datalinks are internally represented as JSONB values, but should generally be considered as opaque values.
+Note that datalinks are internally represented as JSONB values, but should generally be considered as opaque.
+There is a number of [scalar functions]((functions.md) to extract information from datalinks.

 One will normally want to store datalinks in tables: